ioBroker/ioBroker.admin-component-template/README.md

 ## How to use
 Build process creates files in directory build.

-All files from `build/admin` folder must be in adapter admin directory.
+All files from `admin/custom` folder must be in adapter admin directory.

 To use this component in admin add to jsonConfig.json file:
 ```
-    "accessAllowedConfigs": {
+    "myCustomAttribute": {
       "type": "custom",
       "i18n": true,
       "url": "custom/customComponents.js",